2mal3/somnus/README.md

 A Discord bot to remotely control and manage multiple Minecraft servers.

-## Features
+## 📋 Features

-- easily start and stop servers via Discord Bot commands
+- ▶️ easily start and stop servers via Discord Bot commands
-- optional automatic server shutdown when server is empty to save resources
+- 🔄 switch between servers with different configurations on the fly
-- switch between servers with different configurations on the fly
+- 📊 optional automatic server shutdown when server is empty to save resources
-- well-thought-out user interface
+- 🖥️ well-thought-out user interface
-- advanced error handling
+- 🚨 advanced error handling
-- designed for easy self-hosting
+- 🏡 designed for easy self-hosting

-## Installation
+## 📥 Installation

 ### From Source